DoctorKhan/The-Social-Game-Book/output/final/The_Social_Game_Complete_Book_with_cites.md

 When one child stared out the window, the teacher pulled the blinds to eliminate the distraction.
 The distraction was a tree.

 I could feel the protocol.
-This was an induction into the Engine: compliant attention, scheduled obedience, measurable output.
+This was an induction into the Machine: compliant attention, scheduled obedience, measurable output.
 The curriculum didn’t just transmit facts; it installed an operating system—one that prepares you to be managed, measured, and monetized.